Reporting your nonprofit’s volunteer hours is essential for boosting your organization’s funding and attracting and retaining donors.

 Ultimately, the only way for your nonprofit organization’s business model to remain sustainable is to show donors how their dollars are making a difference with your cause.
 When donors see that you have consistent volunteers who are invested in the everyday operations and long term mission of your organization, they will be more likely to support your nonprofit

-Tracking volunteer hours will also help your organization remain eligible for certain match grants that will increase the nonprofit’s funding.
+Tracking volunteer hours with the right volunteer management software will also help your organization remain eligible for certain match grants that will increase the nonprofit’s funding.
 In many cases, match grants allow nonprofits to receive money for every hour that a volunteer serves their organization.

 With so much riding on documenting each and every volunteer hour, it can be frustrating when volunteers neglect to track those hours, leaving you to do tough guesswork from a hodgepodge of sources for inaccurate and spotty reporting.